saif-mal1k/programming/C/chapter 3/README.md

 <tr>
 <td>

-example: in factorial program using recursion.
+**example:** in factorial program using recursion.

-Time complexity: depend on number of recursive calls. i.e O(n)
+**Time complexity:** depend on number of recursive calls. i.e O(n)

-Space Complexity: depend on call stack that increases as the recursive calls increases i.e O(n)
+**Space Complexity:** depend on call stack that increases as the recursive calls increases i.e O(n)
 </td>
 <td>

-example: in factorial program using iteration.
+**example:** in factorial program using iteration.

-Time complexity: depend on number of iterations. i.e O(n)
+**Time complexity:** depend on number of iterations. i.e O(n)

-Space Complexity: same variable are utilised in each iteration. hence, Constant i.e O(1)
+**Space Complexity:** same variables are utilised in each iteration. hence, Constant i.e O(1)
 </td>
 </tr>
 </table>

-Note: Every recursive problem can be solved through iteration. it's a good choice to convert recursion to iteration. if it is easy to implement and solve a problem using iteration prefer iteration.
+***Note:*** Every recursive problem can be solved through iteration. it's a good choice to convert recursion to iteration. if it is easy to implement and solve a problem using iteration prefer iteration.

 [watch this video](https://youtu.be/hK01dEvdN_s)